-Proportionate Share of Net Pension Liability 2019 Proportionate Share of Net Pension Liability 2018 Miscellaneous Risk Pool \$ 2,464,518 \$ 2,514,648
+Proportionate Share of Net Pension Liability 2020 Proportionate Share of Net Pension Liability 2019 Miscellaneous Risk Pool \$ 2,817,998 \$ 2,464,518

-The District's net pension liability for the risk pool is measured as the proportionate share of the risk pool's net pension liability.
+The District's net pension liability for each risk pool is measured as the proportionate share of each risk pool's net pension liability.
 GASB 68 indicates that to the extent different contribution rates are assessed based on separate relationships that constitute the collective net pension liability, the determination of the employer's proportionate share of the collective net pension liability should be made in a manner that reflects those relationships.
 The allocation method used by CalPERS to determine each employer's proportionate share reflects those relationships through the employer rate plans they sponsor within the respective risk pools.
 An actuarial measurement of the employer's rate plan liability and asset-related information are used where available, and proportional allocations of individual employer rate plan amounts as of the valuation date are used where not available.

-The District's proportionate share of the net pension liability as of June 30, 2017, the valuation date, was calculated as follows:
+The District's proportionate share of the net pension liability as of June 30, 2018, the valuation date, was calculated as follows:

-- In determining an employer's proportionate share, the employer rate plans included in the Plan were assigned to the miscellaneous.
-Estimates of the total pension liability and the fiduciary net position were first determined as of the valuation date, June 30, 2017. - Each employer rate plan's fiduciary net position was subtracted from its total pension liability to obtain its net pension liability as of the valuation date.
-The District's proportionate share percentage at the valuation date was calculated by dividing the District's net pension liability for each of its employer rate plans by the net pension liability as of the valuation date.
+- In determining an employer's proportionate share, the employer rate plans included in the Plan were assigned to the miscellaneous risk pool.
+Estimates of the total pension liability and the fiduciary net position were first determined for the individual rate plans as of the valuation date, June 30, 2018. - Each employer rate plan's fiduciary net position was subtracted from its total pension liability to obtain its net pension liability as of the valuation date.
+The District's proportionate share percentage at the valuation date was calculated by dividing the District's net pension liability for each of its employer rate plans by the net pension liability of the risk pool as of the valuation date.